 Rows 2-5.
 5Tss, Ls, R (7)

 There is no need to bind off, just measure the width and height of your swatch.
-Change the hook size until you reach gauge.
+Change the hook size or yarn weight until you reach gauge.

 If you need the hat to be wider, continue increasing the width with multiples of 2 rows, in pattern.